Safe Harbor 401(k) Plan

 - Sole proprietorships, partnerships, limited liability companies (LLCs), or incorporated businesses, including subchapter S corporations, may establish a 401(k) plan.
 All eligible employees must be allowed to participate in the retirement plan.

-- Designated Roth Contributions are an option for salary deferrals and there are no income restrictions on who may make Roth contributions,
+- Designated Roth Contributions are an option for salary deferrals and there are no income restrictions on who may make these contributions.

 - Salary deferral contributions of up to $18,000 ($24,000 for age 50 and over) in 2017.